terramate-io/terramate-docs/cli/configuration/index.md

 An imported file can import other files but cycles are not allowed.

-## Terramate Projects

-A Terramate project is essentially a collection of Terraform code organized into stacks.

-It is not a hard requirement for Terramate to work that the project uses Git for version control (support to other VCS might be added in the future), but features like change detection do depend on a VCS to work and will fail if this soft requirement is not met.

-In general, a Terramate project looks like this:

-* A Git project.
-* The git top-level dir is the project root dir.
-* Stacks are organized as different directories.
-* Configuration may be present on any directory.

 # Config merging

 Multiple configuration blocks of the same type defined in a directory are merged into